arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/AuthorizationModel.md

 If the \* collection is found check the permissions on the collection \*.
 If the collection \* is not found no permissions are granted.

 ### The special database *
-The database \* is a wildcard and stands for all database in a ArangoDB single instance or cluster .
+The database \* is a wildcard and stands for all database in a ArangoDB single instance or cluster.
 The permission lookup goes this way:
 First look for the exact databse name requested.
 If the database could not be found, look for the \* database.
 If the \* database is found check the permissions on the database \*.
 If the database \* is not found no permissions are granted.